 These are places where you can find people with common interests that may want to join local groups that engage in activities related to your interests.
 While the online chat is limited and usually leads to real-time connections, it can provide a means for you to meet people that have shared interests with you and could result in a real-time connection.

 These dating sites can provide a means to connect with people online that are looking for a partner or friend.
 Some of these sites are free and some charge a fee.
-While the rate of real-life success at making a long term connection is not clear, it is an option that people have to make a connection with others online, while maintaining their mental health.
+While the rate of real-life success at making a long-term connection is not clear, it is an option that people have to make a connection with others online, while maintaining their mental health.

 As you can see, there are a lot of pros and cons to video chat with random people online.
-Many people do it and meet great people who they connect with and who help them get through hard times in life or make new friends that are long term.
+Many people do it and meet great people with whom they connect, and who help them get through hard times in life.
+It can help you make new friends that are around for the long term.

 However, you should keep in mind that there are always trolls and people looking to victimize other people who seem vulnerable online.
 This can be done via mind games or scams, so be careful who you video chat with.
 Always take your time to collect information and ask yourself if what the person is telling you makes sense.
 If you find that you are having to clarify a lot of information, you should be suspicious.
-If someone is trying to scam you, they will always be able to "explain" things…so it is not the answer they give that is the solutions.
-Rather, the red flag is that you have to ask for clarification enough that you should be suspicious.
+If someone is trying to scam you, they will always be able to "explain" things.

 There is no shame in asking for help when you need it.
-A lot of times we feel like we are suffering alone but there are others who care and understand your struggle.
-Reaching out to a counselor or joining a mental health chat group are a few safer alternatives to video chat with random people.
+A lot of times we feel like we are experiencing certain things alone but there are others who care and understand your struggle.
+Reaching out to a counselor or joining a mental health chat group are a few safer alternatives to video chatting with random people.
 Also, for social interaction, you might want to check for local interest groups that seem to connect with you.
 In any event, be careful.
-Always start by collecting information and assessing it, rather than just trusting from the start which can lead to disappointment or starting with suspicion which can leave you ever starting.
+Always start by collecting information and assessing it, rather than just trusting from the start, which can lead to disappointment; or approaching with only suspicion, which can prevent you from ever starting.